Logo Voyage

 Clifden Castle - or Cattle?

-• Drive or cycle the Sky Road, the scenic loop of lane around the Atlantic headland.
+• Sky Road is a scenic loop of lane around the Atlantic headland.
 This forms part of the Wild Atlantic Way: once Sky Road loops back to N59, the suggested route is to branch west along the lane to Claddaghduff (for Omey Island) and Cleggan, then return to N59 to reach Letterfrack.
 From Galway to Clifden by that route, hug the coast through Spiddal, Costello, Inver, Carna, Dog's Bay and Ballyconneelly.

 • Fishing is available on the river and nearby lakes, and sea-angling boats put out from Clifden and Cleggan.